ikramsalim/i_am_rich/README.md

 ## Android Studio

-## draw.io to create the flowchart of the i-am-rich app
+Used draw.io to create the flowchart of the i-am-rich app

    ### Images